jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 3. Execute the following instructions under the download directory and install the latest version.<br>
 ```
 python jcloud-jcs-agent-linux-deploy.py install
-python /usr/local/share/jcloud/agent/scripts/linux/entry.py (This instruction is executed for installing or updating JCS-Agent after images are imported.
-If JCS-Agent is installed in the outer environment of JD Cloud before images are imported, please skip this step)
 ```

 4. Execute `ps -ef` and installation is successful when seeing there processes of UpgradePlugin, MonitorPlugin and JCSAgentCore.
 After successful installation, you can delete the installation package and the installation script.

 **Windows:**<br>
 1. Download the installation package, installation script and MD5 tools to the same directory (for example: C:\jcloud).<br>
-If the endpoint is not associated with EIP, please replace the regional parameter "cn-north-1" in the link with the code of endpoint region: "cn-south-1", "cn-east-1", "cn-east-2".<br>
+If the machine is not associated with any EIP, it is necessary to download it in the Intranet environment.
+Please replace region parameter "cn-north-1" in the link with codes of region where the machine is located: "cn-south-1", "cn-east-1", "cn-east-2" and change "s3" in the domain to "s3-internal".<br>
 https://bj-jcs-agent-windows.s3.cn-north-1.jdcloud-oss.com/jcloud-jcs-agent-windows-manual.zip <br>
 https://bj-jcs-agent-windows.s3.cn-north-1.jdcloud-oss.com/jcloud-jcs-agent-win-deploy.ps1 <br>
 https://bj-jcs-agent-windows.s3.cn-north-1.jdcloud-oss.com/MD5.exe <br>